marley-w/gtkfiles/README.md

 # gtkfiles

-This is a filemanager made by me, for me.
+This is a filemanager made by me, for me.     (renaming can be done by clicking on the name of the file/folder there is no rename button)

 The most humble filemanager :)